warmist/scripts/docs/agitation-rebalance.rst

     agitation-rebalance enable|disable <feature>

-When run without arguments or with the ``status`` argument, it will print out whether it is enabled and how many agitated creatures and (visible) cavern invaders are on the map.
+When run without arguments or with the ``status`` argument, it will print out whether it is enabled, the current configuration, and how many agitated creatures and (visible) cavern invaders are on the map.

 The `Presets`_ allow you to quickly set the game irritation difficulty settings to tested, balanced values.
 You can adjust them further (or set your own values)